nleiva/go-yang-basics/README.md

 ## 8. Extend a YANG Model

-Show how to extend existing YANG models by adding new data elements using `augment` statements, demonstrating YANG's modular design.
+Finally, you can extend existing YANG models by adding new data elements using `augment` statements.

-YANG augments allow you to add new leaves, containers, or other elements to existing models without modifying the original.
+YANG augments let you add new leaves, containers, or other elements to existing models without changing the original.
 We'll add operational status and bandwidth information to our interface model, showing how to extend configuration models with operational data.

 ### Add Operational Status and Bandwidth

-The augment statement targets the existing `/net:interface` container and adds two new leaves: a `status` field using union types (enum + pattern) and a `bandwidth` field with range constraints.
-This demonstrates YANG's advanced type system including unions and enumerations.
+The `augment` statement extends the existing `/net:interface` container by adding new operational fields: a `status` leaf that demonstrates YANG's union types (combining enumerations and pattern-restricted strings), and a `bandwidth` leaf with a defined numeric range.
+This highlights YANG's ability to enhance models with advanced type constructs and additional operational data.

-Let's add operational fields to the interface using the [`augment` statement](https://datatracker.ietf.org/doc/html/rfc7950#page-28):

 ```C
 module network-device-extensions {